 Inside Westminster is a student-coordinated departmental blog centered around exploring and deciphering the intricacies of contemporary global issues while elucidating student perspectives.
 This is an opportunity for Undergraduates, MA and PhD students to post their thoughts on current affairs and take part in discussions.
 Inside Westminster is more than a blog; it is a multifaceted network that enables the inter-connectivity of students in the department.
 Networking within our department is imperative.
 The blog is going to be as student oriented as possible.
 We would like to invite you to write, connect, leave a topic to discuss, or even share information on event/seminar locations on this online student forum.

-We will be holding our second meet and greet very soon, and you all are more than welcome to come and join us.
+We meet every Tuesday at 4pm in Wells Street basement (University of Westminster) and you all are more than welcome to come and join us.
 We want the Department of International Relations and Politics to have their own student-run blog: a student voice so to speak!